drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # H

 #### hyphenating phrasal adjectives
-Phrasal adjective (phrases being used as adjectives) should generally be hyphenated, e.g., last-known address.
+Phrasal adjectives (phrases being used as adjectives) should generally be hyphenated, e.g., last-known address.
 [Bryan Garner explains more, with examples](http://www.lawprose.org/lawprose-lesson-151-the-art-of-hyphenating-phrasal-adjectives).
 That post is written for lawyers, but is applicable to any expository writer. **It also lists the exceptions to the general rule.**

 # I